ngwlh-gl/KBioXLM/README.md

 ## Instructions for use

-1. Firstly, in pre training: ① XLMR+Pre training: Process first_ Data, pre train after obtaining data; ② KBioXLM follows the same steps as XLMR+Pretraining
+1. Firstly, in pre-training: ① XLMR+Pre training: Process first_ Data, pre train after obtaining data; ② KBioXLM follows the same steps as XLMR+Pretraining
 2. After obtaining the KBioXLM model, call the model in downstream to verify its effectiveness